Important information about our customer phone services

 Utilities act as the ‘lifeblood’ of any project and can come in the form of Water, Electricity, Liquid Fuel, Gas(s) and importantly communications, such as fibre optics and wireless networks.
 This includes jobs such as Cable Pullers who work across projects including plant, communications and electronics.
 Their main duties include measuring, cutting and bending wire, cable and conduit.

-Insulation is crucial when building HPC, as it will keeping the plant working at the correct temperature when operational.
+Insulation is crucial when building Hinkley Point C, as it will keeping the plant working at the correct temperature when operational.
 General responsibilities include the thermal insulation of materials, surface claddings and coatings to pipes, vessels, tanks, and other equipment or other mechanical systems that will be used at Hinkley Point C in order to control its temperature.

-The construction of a Temporary Jetty at Hinkley Point C will bring an estimated 2.8 million tonnes of bulk materials to site, and will reduce the amount of vehicles on the roads.
+The construction of a jetty at Hinkley Point C will bring an estimated 2.8 million tonnes of bulk materials to site, and reduce the amount of vehicles on the roads.
 In order to build this structure a variety of job roles are required in a marine, or offshore construction environment.